 The emphasis in our nutrition policy is on healthy nutrition and the importance of eating times.
 The eating moments are social events in which we stimulate interaction with and between children in a pleasant way and attention is paid to learning and discovering through play.

 Hot lunch at the nursery

-At the daycare center we offer a warm, organic vegetarian lunch on three different days a week.
+At the daycare center we offer a warm, vegetarian lunch on three alternating days a week.
 The sandwich meal is offered on the other two days.
-The biggest advantage of the hot lunch is that children, because they see others eating, are also inclined to taste new things.
+The biggest advantage of the hot lunch is that children, because they see others eating, are also willing to taste new things.

-The hot meal is always freshly prepared with seasonal organic ingredients.
-As a result, children have already consumed their portion of vitamins and vegetables, and you can safely offer vegetables in the evening, but a sandwich is also fine.
-Click here for an overview of frequently asked questions by parents.
+The hot meal is always freshly prepared with seasonal ingredients.
+As a result, children have already consumed their portion of vitamins and vegetables, and you can safely offer vegetables one more time in the evening, but a sandwich is also fine.

 Specific nutrition requested by parents

 In consultation with parents, KinderRijk wants to meet dietary or allergy wishes.
 A condition is that the replacement foodstuffs meet the guidelines of the Nutrition Center and that any preparation method for the pedagogical staff is feasible in practice.
 KinderRijk expects parents to buy these foods, that are not part of the standard range of food, themselves.
 These products are not reimbursed by KinderRijk.
 The location manager is ultimately responsible for decisions about special nutritional arrangements.